-On 1st April 1999, after a preparatory phase lasting On 1th April 1999, after a preparatory phase lasting more than twelve months, work on the a.m.
+On 1st April 1999, after a preparatory phase lasting

+On 1" April 1999, after a preparatory phase lasting more than twelve months, work on the a.m.
 BiolS Study finally commenced.
-This study was initiated by the Federal Criminal Investigation Office of Germany (BKA) in close cooperation with the German Information Security the German Information Security for Fraunhofer Institute of Graphical Data Processing (IGD).
-(IGD).
+This study was initiated by the Federal Criminal Investigation Office of Germany (BKA) in close cooperation with the German Information Security Agency (BSI).
+The study was exceeded by the (IGD).